uhm-studymax/uhm-studymax.github.io/index.md

  The website was easy to navigate and user friendly.
 I had no trouble creating a new study session.
 The website has a simple design consisting mainly of two colors, however, I would incorporate a few more design elements in order to make the website more unique and interesting.

--we need one more
+- Alex Tokunaga

+The website has a simple and straight forward design which makes it easy to navigate.
+I like how the specific fields that each session has, it makes it very informative and eye catching to join a specific session.
+I enjoyed the study playlist the most because I enjoy listening to music while studying and so seeing other people's playlist helps me expand my music taste.
+Some disadvantages would be screen adaptability for smaller screens.
+Some, components don't collpse properly especially for mobile devices.
+I also think that there should be an auto delete system for the sessions that are done based off of the date.
+I'd have to manually delete the sessions once it's over.
+Lastly, the runtime for features like adding a buddy from the session modal would take a while.

 The website received generally positive feedback, with many users appreciating its simplicity, ease of use, and clean design.
 However, a common issue noted by several users was that the site is not optimized for mobile devices.
+A main issue would also be the run time of features like adding buddies since its not efficiently passing through the database.

 ## Team
 Team Members: